-What do they call Santa Claus in Hawaii?
+What do They Call Santa Claus in Hawaii?

-While to most of us Santa Claus is just Santa, in Hawaii he and Mrs. Claus take on similar but different identities.
+While to most of us, Santa Claus is just Santa, in Hawaii he and Mrs. Claus take on similar but different identities.

-Santa Claus is commonly called Shaka Santa.
+Hawaiian Santa Claus is commonly called Shaka Santa.
 This references the popular “hang loose” hand sign that you can see Santa waving in Hawaii.

 Mrs. Claus is instead referred to as Tutu Mele.
 “Tutu” is a common term to refer to grandmothers in Hawaii, and “mele” generally refers to a chant or a Hawaiian song.
 She wears a Hawaiian muumuu and a hibiscus flower in her hair.
-Shaka Santa wears flip flops, shorts, and an open shirt.
+Shaka Santa wears flip-flops, shorts, and an open shirt.

 This is a fun and interesting way for Hawaiian culture to put its own spin on these traditional holiday figures.
 Find out where to visit Santa in Hawaii.

-What do people in Hawaii eat on Christmas Day?
+What do People in Hawaii Eat on Christmas Day?

 Instead of a turkey or ham, they eat a roasted pig called a kalua pig.
-This is a popular main dish for events and celebrations.
+This is a popular main dish for events and Hawaiian celebrations.
 This is traditionally cooked in an underground oven called an imu.
 However, some people make it in their oven or a slow cooker.

 This is complemented by several other Hawaii Christmas food dishes such as poke, lomi lomi salmon, and classic poi.
 Poi is made by mashing up taro roots and letting them ferment.